 - Seminars: Trainees in Project ALLIES will participate in seminars in the Integrated Play Groups [IPG] model.

-- Regular Meetings: Trainees will meet regularly several times each semester with co-directors.
+- Regular Meetings: Trainees will meet regularly several times each semester with co-directors and with others in our local autism communities.

 Within five years after graduation, trainees are required to satisfy a service obligation in return for the scholarship assistance they received.
 SLHS graduates must work on a full-time or a full-time equivalent basis as a speech-language pathologist (SLP), an SLP supervisor, a postsecondary instructor or researcher in speech-language-hearing or related services for three years.
 A majority of the work (at least 51%) that graduates perform must be related to the training that they received in the field of speech-language-hearing, special education, early intervention, or related services for children with disabilities.
 At least part of the services provided must benefit children on the autism spectrum.
 Part-time employment may be used to satisfy the obligation (for example, working half-time for four years to fulfill the equivalent of a two year obligation).
 At least once a year, graduates will submit a report of the following to the directors of Project ALLIES, including: